towerofpower256/davidmac.pro/src/posts/2024-12-03-sn-event-management-limits/index.md

 * Event retention: 7 days of events are stored
 * Event processing throughput: 3k-10k events processed a sec
 * Event storage size: instance database size limit of 4 TB
+* MID Servers for Event Management have recommended minimum specs

 ## What stuff should be sent to ServiceNow Event Management?
 This article written by the ServiceNow employee "ricocenteno" says: